Norway’s house price rises decelerating

 - A borrowing cap less than five times the borrower’s gross income;

-Norway’s mortgage market has grown from around 40% of GDP in 2000 to around 82% of GDP in 2016.
+Norway’s mortgage market has grown from around 40% of GDP in 2000 to almost 82% of GDP in 2016, but shrunk to 76.1% of GDP last year, according to the European Mortgage Federation’s Hypostat 2019 report.
 DNB, Nordea and Danske Bank are among the country’s top mortgage lenders.

 Rents lag house prices in Oslo

 Is Norway experiencing a housing bubble?
 Normally there is a clear pattern to housing bubbles, with house price rises greatly outpacing rent rises during the boom.
-In Norway, however, while the house price index (HPI) rose by 27.4% from 2012 to 2017, the average monthly rent rose between 34.9% for one-bedroom dwellings and 28.2% for dwellings with five or more bedrooms, based on the figures from Statistics Norway.
+In Norway, however, while the house price index (HPI) rose by about 33% from 2012 to 2019, the average monthly rent rose between 48.9% for one-bedroom dwellings and 40.6% for dwellings with five or more bedrooms, based on the figures from Statistics Norway.

-However, in Oslo and its neighbouring municipality Bærum, house prices are climbing faster than rents.
-From 2012 to 2017, Oslo’s HPI rose by 45.5%, while average monthly rents rose by only 29.5% for one-bedroom dwellings and by 19% for dwellings with five or more rooms.
+In Oslo and its neighbouring municipality Bærum, however, house prices areoutpacing rents.
+Oslo’s HPI rose by 53% from 2012 to 2019, while average monthly rents rose by less.

-There are two main reasons why Oslo's house prices are outpacing rental rises:
+There are two main reasons why house prices are outpacing rental rises in Oslo:

-According to Morgen Granhaug of M3 Rental, the lower inflation of rents is attributed to the greater supply of rental apartments.
-Many investors have purchased apartments to rent out, which keeps rent prices down.
+According to Morgen Granhaug of M3 Rental, many investors have purchased apartments to rent out, which keeps rent prices down.

-It is also because owning a house is relatively cheaper than renting a property, argues Nordea’s chief economist Kjetil Olsen and chief analyst Erik Bruce, partly due to the strong tax support for owning over renting.
-He argues that it is still makes sense to purchase a 30 square metres residence for NOK 3 million (US$ 381,150), rather than renting the same place.
+Owning a house is relatively cheaper than renting a property, argues Nordea’s chief economist Kjetil Olsen and chief analyst Erik Bruce, partly due to the strong tax support for owning.
+He argues that it still makes sense to purchase a 30 square metres residence for NOK 3 million (US$ 339,592), rather than renting the same place.